chirag3110gupta/FruitGrabbr/DEVELOPMENT.md

 ---

-- **4/17/20** Started trying to link openCV as a CinderBlock.
+- **4/17/20** Started trying to link openCV as a CinderBlock
-   - Tried many different methods and office hours.
+   - Tried many different methods and office hours

 - **4/20/20**  Made advancements and got project started
-   - Used openCV as an external library, compiled and built the program.
+   - Used openCV as an external library, compiled and built the program
-   - Linked Box2D as a CinderBlock so that I can implement in-game Physics.
+   - Linked Box2D as a CinderBlock so that I can implement in-game Physics
    - Implemented webcam and set it as cinder background
    - Added Logo and Score